symphonyoss/ContainerJS/packages/api-specification/src/messaging/messaging-api.md

 ## Overview
-The Messaging API is used to communicate between windows
+The Messaging API is used to communicate between windows.
+Messages can also be send directly to a window using the window API.

 ### Methods
 The `MessageService` class exposes the following static methods:</p>